NUDZ/nudz.styles/README.md

-# nudzStyles
+# nudz.styles
-R styles for easy NUDZ like coloring of your presentations
+R styles for easy NUDZ like coloring of your presentations and posters.

-Build using this amazing [tutorial](https://drsimonj.svbtle.com/creating-corporate-colour-palettes-for-ggplot2).